Tutorials Tonight

 Display JSON Data in HTML Page

-JSON format is highly used to store data in a structured way.
-Even data received from a server is in JSON format.
-Here we will see how to display JSON data in HTML page using JavaScript in form of tables and lists.
+JSON (JavaScript Object Notation) is a popular data format used to store data in a structured way.
+Even data received from a server is in JSON.

-JSON data has a structure like a javascript object.
-Data is stored in key-value pairs, where the key is a string and value can be any type of data.
+JSON data has a structure like a Javascript object.
+Data is stored in key-value pairs, where the key is a string and the value can be any type of data.

 display JSON data in HTML page